AlexBocken/mykb/docs/vimwiki.md

 ## General

 Vim wiki is a vim plugin making it possible to effectivly keep wiki-style knowledge sorted on your local machine.
-The single pages are written in markdown and are interlinked.
+The single pages are written in Markdown and are interlinked.
-It can further be used as a Diary or to manage TODO lists, and to export the whole wiki in to an website, meaning single HTML files, which are interlinked and can be published.
+It can further be used as a Diary or to manage TODO lists, and to export the whole wiki in to a website, meaning single HTML files, which are interlinked and can be published.
 Since every entry is a simple markdown file, this makes it easy to collaborate on a common wiki using git.

 ### Installation

 The vim-wiki plugin can be installed like every vim plugin.
-To test if the install was successful, execute `:VimwikiIndex` in the command prompt of vim.
+To test if the installation was successful, execute `:VimwikiIndex` in the command prompt of vim.
 You have to add the following lines to your `.vimrc`, irrespective of the installation method used.
 ```vim
 set nocompatible